Jack Kerouac: Book of Dreams

 |AT A CALIFORNIA CAMP: by Jack Kerouac, spring 1955, a nuclear testing nightmare

-Two DC-6s catch fire and burn over New York, and then I'm a naked child in a Babylonian Byzantine temple older than America, across the river in Bayonne...
+Two DC-6s catch burn over New York.
+Me?
+I'm a naked child in a Babylonian temple in Jersey...

 |FINALLY I'M AN OLD WHORE: by Jack Kerouac, Jan/Feb 1953, a burnout dream... or his fears for the future